Convert Fluid Ounces to Milliliters

 When do you need to convert between Fluid Ounces and Milliliters?

-A metric unit of volume equal to one thousandth of a liter (0.
+A metric unit of volume equal to exactly one thousandth of a litre (0.
 Fluid Ounce and Milliliter are both volume units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.